ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 ![inline 45% corner-radius(16)](square-mortar.png)![inline 45% corner-radius(16)](square-flow.png)

-^ The idea of a more molecular UI structure had been entertained before
+^ Idea of a more granular UI not new

-^ The folks at Square at created Mortar and Flow back in 2014

-^ Mortar implemented screens with view layouts handling presenter detachment
+^ Mortar for screens with view presentation

-^ Flow handled the navigation with a backstack model
+^ Flow handled the navigation and backstack

 ---